 A professional guide will take you to the darkest corners of the underground water system.
 The walk continues in the semi-darkness along covered streams, fortifications and drains.
 The vaults from the Middle Ages reveal their secrets at each step.

 Night visits start at 17h/18h.

-Important notice: in order to avoid the spread of the coronavirus, all interactive tablet walks have been cancelled from Thursday 29 October 2020 until Monday 1 March 2021 (subject to a possible delay).
+Important notice: in order to avoid the spread of the coronavirus, all interactive tablet walks have been cancelled up to Monday 3 May 2021 (subject to a possible delay).

 Be amazed by the secrets of De Ruien

 Get going and be guided by the facts and fables revealed by your tablet at each stop.
 Discover the rich history of this riverside city and meet its underground inhabitants.

 Important notice: due to technical issues with the water management system in De Ruien, boat trips can no longer be organized until further notice.

 Take in the ambiance in